stefandesu/vite-test-library/README.md

   </body>
 </html>
 ```

+## Note about external dependencies
+As an example, a component `ItemName` was added to this repository that depends on [jskos-tools](https://github.com/gbv/jskos-tools).
+However, jskos-tools is not part of the build, which means that it must be installed via npm or included via the `<script>` tag.

+The nice thing about this is that if that particular component is not used or needed, it is not necessary to install/include jskos-tools.

 ## Publish
 Please work on the `dev` branch during development (or better yet, develop in a feature branch and merge into `dev` when ready).